TomasZavodnik1/flakefication_draft/README.md

-This branch contains the original remains of the video/utils/v4l driver.
-Died tragicly in a corporate murder-suicide pact.
+This branch contains the original remains of the python-packages/m2crypto python lib.
+Both the main package and a standalone test application are made available, based on config switch